tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 > True

-An exception is "not-equal", whose operator is `/=` (Haskell tends to prefer more "mathy" syntax whenever possible).
+An exception is “not-equal”, whose operator is `/=` (Haskell tends to prefer more “mathy” syntax whenever possible).

 ```haskell
 fibs 6 /= 13